reworkhow/JWAS.jl/docs/src/manual/workflow.md

 are saved every `output_samples_frequency` iterations to files.

 ---
-Several steps above can be skipped if no related information is available, e.g., step 6 is skipped for pedigree-based LMM.
+Several steps above can be skipped if no related information is available, e.g., step 4 is skipped if all effects are classed as factors.
 Several detailed examples are available in the examples section.
 Here is the link to documentation for all [Public functions](@ref).

 ## check results